maniospas/fairbench-tiny/README.md

 ./fbt data.csv [--label colname] [--predict colname] [--threshold value] [--members min_count]
 ```

-- data.csv` Path to the CSV/TSV data file to analyze.
+- data.csv Path to the CSV/TSV data file to analyze.
+If no path is provided, *fbt* polls stdin every 100ms to provide live updates.
 - --label &lt;colname> Name of the column containing true labels (default: *label*).
 - --predict &lt;colname> Name of the column containing predicted labels (default: *predict*).
 - --threshold &lt;value> Highlight values below this fairness threshold in red, and above 1-threshold in green (default: 0.0).
 - --numbers &lt;value> Declares that numerical data columns with less than the number of distinct values should be treated as categorical.
 For example, you might have values 1,2,3 for marital status, where the identifiers are explained elsewhere.
 - --members &lt;min_count> Minimum number of samples required for a group to be included in the fairness report.
 Groups with fewer members are ignored.
+- --stream &lt;rows> Stream an update after every fixed number of seconds.
+If this is set and no path is provided, you get live
+updates from *stdin*.
 - @&lt;NAME> Switches to declaring column-specific characteristics.
 These are presented next.
 - --numerical Indicates that the column holds numerical data (this is prioritized over the globally set --numbers).
 - --skip Ignores the column during parsing.